- Nailing approach

 Make a 3-8 cm straight longitudinal incision in the fascia of the gluteus muscle, centered on the skin mark.

-Split the fibres of the gluteus maximus muscle by blunt dissection to gain access to the tip of the trochanter, which is best identified with a finger or instrument.
+Split the fibers of the gluteus maximus muscle by blunt dissection to gain access to the tip of the trochanter, which is best identified with a finger or instrument.